HSSASSA/Automated-Data-Science-Project/README.md

 2. **Upload a CSV file:**
    - Use the file uploader in the application to upload your dataset.
+   - The app will save that uploaded file and give you the options of what you can do with your data.

 3. **Data Transformation:**
    - The application will handle missing values, encode categorical columns, and scale numerical columns.
+4. **Data Visualisation:**
+   - You can select the columns for X and Y axis, the app will provide you with a line chart / bar chart / scatter plot.

+6. **EDA with Gemini:**
+   - You can use the Gemini agent for automatic exploratory data analysis.

-4. **Model Training:**
+7. **Model Training:**
+   - You can shoose the task type (classification or regression), and the target column.
-   - The application will train various machine learning models and display the best model for making predictions.
+   - The application will train various machine learning models with different hyperparameters and display their performances, and then saves the best model in a pickle file for making predictions.

+8. **Make predictions:**
+   - After loading data, transform it (specially for the regression task), and training the models, you can make predictions on new data entries.
+   - The app will detect outliers.

 ## Overview of Functionality

 - **Data Upload:** Users can upload CSV files containing their datasets.
 - **Data Preprocessing:** The application preprocesses the data by handling missing values, encoding categorical features, and scaling numerical features.
+- **Data Visualisation:** you can make visualisations on your data.
+- **EDA with AI:** a Gemini's agent will help you explore and analanalyze your data.
 - **Model Training:** Various machine learning models are trained on the preprocessed data, and the best-performing model is identified.
 - **Results Display:** The application displays the transformed data and the results of the model training process.
+- **Make predictions:** Lastly you can make predictions.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.